Are vampire teeth real? And are they rare?

 If you are not comfortable with your extra-pointy canines, consider fixing them to better fit in the structure of the rest of the teeth.
 This is done through two complementary procedures: reshaping and bonding.

 Recontouring may be coupled with bonding to give your canines an appealing new look.
 Here, your dentist uses resin that has the same color as your teeth to reshape your canines.
-Bonding gives your recontoured tooth an extra coating to fill up any gaps or correct issue not taken care of by the reshaping procedure.
+Bonding gives your recontoured tooth an extra coating to fill in any gaps or correct issue not fixed by the reshaping procedure.
 The new shape replaces the old extra-pointy look.

 Benefits and Drawbacks of Recontouring

 The primary benefit in tooth recontouring is your transformed smile.
-You no longer have to feel cautious about a vampire tooth that stand out in excess every time you smile or laugh.
+You no longer have to feel conscience about vampire teeth that stand out in excess when you smile or laugh.
 With this benefit come several others:

 - Unlike most dental procedures, tooth recontouring is painless and easy to affect.

 - You do not need to dig deep into your pocket since the procedure is easy and fast.